Dr. Kitley and his caring staff provide the following services:

 - Laser frenectomy (for tongue-tie and lip-tie)

-- School Exams/Forms, as mandated by the State of Illinois for children in Kindergarten, grade 2, and grade 6.
+- School Exams/Forms, as mandated by the State of Illinois for children in Kindergarten, grade 2, grade 6, and grade 9.